 Otezla and lab tests

 There are no specific reports of lab tests interacting with Otezla.
-To learn more about getting specific lab tests during Otezla treatment, talk with your doctor.
+If you have concerns about this medication interacting with lab tests, talk with your doctor.

 Cannabis (often called marijuana) and cannabis products, such as cannabidiol (CBD), have not been specifically reported to interact with Otezla.
 However, as with any drug or supplement, talk with your doctor before using cannabis in combination with Otezla.
 The impact of cannabis may affect how well you stick to your Otezla treatment plan.